 Watch the sunrise at Lover’s Bridge

 Lover’s Bridge itself gives off a funky futuristic vibe.
 After dark, it’s one of the coolest things to see in Taipei.
-Watch as it springs to life in the evening in a technicolour blaze.
-It’s no wonder that it’s a favourite shooting location among Taiwanese soap opera directors!
+Watch as it springs to life in the evening in a technicolor blaze.
+It’s no wonder that it’s a favorite shooting location among Taiwanese soap opera directors!

 Where to stay in Taipei for sightseeing

-With the top tourist attractions spread around the city, there’s no truly definitive answer for where to stay in Taipei.
-Get your accommodations search started with these top-rated hotels…
+With tourist attractions spread around the city, there’s no definitive answer for where to stay in Taipei.
+Central neighborhoods like Zhongzheng, Ximending, and Xinyi are good spots to start your accommodations search.
+Here are a few top-rated hotels to check out:

 Recommended sightseeing tours

 Want to get the most out of your trip?
-Before you get started planning out what to do in Taipei, don’t miss out on all the best Taiwan’s capital offers on these hand-picked tours…
+Before you get started planning out what to do in Taipei, don’t miss out on the highlights of Taiwan’s capital on these hand-picked tours…

-- Taipei by Night Tour: This exciting evening tour slips into some of the top Taipei tourist attractions.
+• Taipei by Night Tour: This exciting evening tour slips into some of the city’s top tourist attractions.
 It includes a sampling of dumplings at mouth-watering Din Tai Fung.
-You’ll also get to experience a spiritual awakening at Longshan Temple and visit bizarre Huaxi Street.
+You’ll also get to experience a spiritual awakening at Longshan Temple and visit the bizarre Huaxi Street.
 End with a towering look at Taipei 101, once the world’s tallest building.

-- Private Taipei Night Tour: This evening tour flashes some of the city’s best night scenes.
+• Private Taipei Night Tour: This evening tour flashes some of the city’s finest night scenes.
 The tour includes stops at the breathtaking Bao’an Temple and a local market in Datong.
 You’ll also get to hike up Elephant Mountain to watch the skyline twinkle under the moonlight.

-- Ningxia Food Tour: Chow down on some of the best food in Taipei at one of the city’s tastiest night markets on this drool-worthy tour!
+• Ningxia Food Tour: Chow down on some of the tastiest food in Taipei at one of the city’s tastiest night markets on this drool-worthy tour!
 The tour includes a taste of 5 different local dishes.